 12 The Lord of the Flies (1963)

 The main issue of course is that people gravitate to the figure they're afraid of.
-Fear is a high, and it makes you feel secure in your mass mind panic / hate contingent as you continually find straw dog enemies to attack - Piggy (and the wild boars on the island) all come to represent the Lord of the Flies by proxy.
+Fear is a high, and it makes you feel secure in your mass mind panic / hate contingent as you continually find straw dog enemies to attack - Piggy (and the wild boars on the island) all come to represent the Lord of the Flies by proxy, and so are sacrificed to keep the Lord appeased.
 The trouble is, the enemies have to keep coming to keep up the facade of Jack's despotic power.

 13. The children of The Village of the Damned (1960)